juxhouse/bela-resources/updaters/Java.md

 ## 1. Build Your Projects

+Example for a simple Maven project:

 `mvn clean package`

+> [!TIP]
-If you are using `Gradle` or some other build tool, build your project normally and use your build tool to generate a `pom.xml` file.
+> Gradle, SBT, Bazel, Buildr: If you are using a build tool other than Maven, build your project normally and use your build tool to generate a `pom.xml` file.
+For best results, configure your tool to download the dependency artifacts to the local Maven `.m2` directory.
+It will be used in the next step.

 ## 2. Run the Bela Updater